 Argentine tango is a rich dance in many ways: one can feel intense emotion.
 The quality of the movement, the connection in the couple and the interpretation of the music, offer endless possibilities and subtleties.
 As some people do for martial arts, I see Argentine tango as a road.
 I still work a lot on myself, doing my best to go on moving forward.
 Because no matter your level, each little step can be the source joy.
 I am happy when I can help somebody to go further on his or her own road, should they be beginners or advanced dancers.

 My group classes will provide you with the elements of the social tango choreography.
 And beside of that obvious part, they will propose you plenty of exercises and games about the way you can build and use your body to improve your balance, your connection in the couple, your musicality.
-Awareness is one of the key words in the approach I propose.
+Awareness is one of the key words in my approach.
 Awareness in your body, awareness of the partner’s body, awareness of the music.
 It could be that dancing or meditation or yoga are not so far one from another.
 Through awareness and slow exercises, that divide complex fast actions into slow easy ones, you will be given plenty of tools that, if given a chance, may not only cardinally change your idea of dancing, but the way you stand, move and feel in everyday life.